noamraph/nix-pills/pills/03-enter-environment.md

     [...]

 Oops, that uninstalled all derivations from the environment, including Nix.
-That means we can\'t even run `nix-env`, what now?
+That means we can't even run `nix-env`, what now?

 Previously we got `nix-env` from the environment.
 Environments are a convenience for the user, but Nix is still there in the store!